YottaDB/YDBDoc/ProgGuide/functions.rst

 * The $ZPIECE() result never includes the "outside" delimiters; however, when the second integer argument specifies multiple pieces, the result contains the "inside" occurrences of the delimiter.
 * $ZPIECE() provides a tool for efficiently using values that contain multiple elements or fields, each of which may be variable in length.
 * Applications typically use a single byte for a $ZPIECE() delimiter (second argument) to minimize storage overhead, and increase efficiency at run-time.
 The delimiter must be chosen so the data values never contain the delimiter.
 Failure to enforce this convention with edit checks may result in unanticipated changes in the position of pieces within the data value.
 The caret symbol (^), backward slash (\\), and asterisk (*) characters are examples of popular visible delimiters.
 Multiple byte delimiters may reduce the likelihood of conflict with field contents.
 However, they decrease storage efficiency, and are processed with less efficiency than single byte delimiters.
 Some applications use control characters, which reduce the chances of the delimiter appearing in the data but sacrifice the readability provided by visible delimiters.
 * A SET command argument can have something that has the format of a $ZPIECE() on the left-hand side of its equal sign (=).
 This construct permits easy maintenance of individual pieces within a sequence of octets.
 It also can be used to generate a byte sequence of delimiters.
-For more information on SET $ZPIECE(), refer to `SET in the "Commands" chapter <./commands.html#set>`_.
+For more information on SET $ZPIECE(), refer to :ref:`set-command`.

 +++++++++++++++++++++
 Examples of $ZPIECE()